jce-caba/GtkQR/README.md

 # GtkQR
 ## Create codes easily and efficiently

-GtkQR is a library for the gtk GUI library for generating QR codes .
+GtkQR is a library for the gtk for generating QR codes .

 ## Features
-- versions for gtkmm 2 and 3
+- versions for gtk 2,3 and 4
 - numeric, alphanumeric, byte and kanji mode
 - micro QR mode
 - supports utf8 character set